hyperledger-cacti/cacti/rfcs/models/security/confidentiality-design-choices.md

 ## Summary

-To fulfil the requirements described in the [end-to-end confidentiality spec](./confidentiality.md), the view contents returned by the source ledger must contain some unencrypted portions in the signed payload that can validate the plaintext contents as decrypted by the destination client.
+To fulfil the requirements described in the [end-to-end confidentiality spec](./confidentiality.md), the view contents returned by the source ledger must contain some authentication of the payload that can validate the plaintext contents as decrypted by the destination client.
 This allows the destination peers to validate the plaintext against tampering by the client.
 The solution for this was to add a hash of some form within the interoperation payload in the view.

 ## General Considerations